sajal/sajalblog/content/post/fun-with-mptcp.md

 This needs to run a [MultiPath TCP kernel](http://multipath-tcp.org/pmwiki.php/Users/HowToInstallMPTCP?).
 On EC2 it is pretty simple.
 Launch an Ubuntu 14.04 instance with a [pv-grub AKI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UserProvidedKernels.html).
 Then follow the [apt-repository installation method](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UserProvidedKernels.html).
 And ensure the grub loads the mptcp kernel as its first choice.

 Next we also need shadowsocks server running.
 [RTFM](https://github.com/shadowsocks/shadowsocks-go/blob/master/README.md) its pretty simple.
+Before using shadowsocks I was using a simple `ssh -D` tunnel, but I found it to be inefficient.
+Often times one large transfer would make all other TCP streams *stuck*.
+Perhaps this has something to do with the fact that with SSH everything is happening over a single TCP stream whereas shadowsocks makes a new socks connection dedicated to each TCP connection.

 #### Gateway